worldofsaad/Kaggle-Exercises/README.md

 ## 2. Intro to Machine Learning:
 Revising the core ideas in machine learning, and building models.
 - **Basic Data Exploration**: Load and understand your data
+- **Your First Machine Learning Model**: Building your first model.
+Hurray!